-- 1. Turn the ignition to ACC or RUN. - 2.
+- 1. Turn the ignition to ACCESSORY or RUN. - 2.
 Turn the radio off. - 3.
-Press the 1 and 4 buttons together.
+Press the 1 and 4 pushbuttons at the same time.
 Hold them down until SEC shows on the display. - 4.
-Press MN and 000 will appear on the display. - 5.
-Press MN again to make the last two digits agree with your code. - 6.
-Press HR to make the first one or two digits agree with your code. - 7.
-Press AM-FM after you have confirmed that the code matches the secret code you have written down.
+Press MN and 000 will appear on the display. - Press MN again to make the last two digits agree with your code. - 6.
+Press HR to make the first one or two digits agree with your code. - Press AM FM after you have confirmed that the code matches the secret code you have written down.
 The display will show ---, indicating that the radio is no longer secured.